Hunting success: Reasons for high hunting success

 Most mammals have a hunting success below 50% but some mammals such as African wild dogs and harbour porpoises can have hunting success rates of over 90%.
 The African wild dog is one of the most effective hunters on earth, with hunting success reaching a maximum of 90%.
 Their high levels of hunting success is due to their highly co-operative hunting behaviour accompanied with high stamina.
 Wild dogs typically use their stamina to exhaust their prey, which are usually caught after a chase lasting an average of 2 km.
 The wild dog's stamina and the prey animal's exhaustion are the driving factors that cause most successful hunts.
 Harbour porpoises are not usually social but on multiple occasions they've been recorded hunting cooperatively.
 The average group size consists of about two individuals.
 Using echolocation, they locate prey and capture them.
 They continuously forage throughout the day and night to meet their body requirements.
 It is hypothesized that harbour porpoises eat large amounts of food, about 10% of their own body mass.
 Another theory suggests that harbour porpoises require relatively large energy-rich prey, with high hunting success rates to meet their estimated metabolic requirements.

 Dragonflies have the highest observed hunting success of any animal, with success rates as high as 97%.
 They are also opportunistic and pursue a variety of prey.
-Pedatory performance may have consequences in terms of energetics, mortality and potential loss of feeding or mating territories.
+Predatory performance may have consequences in terms of energetics, mortality and potential loss of feeding or mating territories.
 The reason for their hunting success is due to many unique evolutionary adaptations, which includes aspects of eyesight and flight.
 In terms of flight, dragonflies can independently control their fore and hind wings, they can also hover and fly in any direction, including backwards.
 They can fixate on their prey and predict its next move, catching it midair with extreme accuracy.
 Each of a dragonfly's eyes is made up of thousands of units known as ommatidia that run across its head.
 This gives them almost 360-degree-vision, which helps them spot prey more efficiently.

-The black-footed cat has the highest hunting success of any member of family Felidae.
+The black-footed cat has one of the highest hunting success of any member of family Felidae.
 In 1993, a female and male were observed for 622 hours, a kill was made every 50 minutes and they had a hunting success of 60%.
 A total of 550 animals were consumed.
 About 14 small animals were caught each night.
 Their hunting success is due to their hunting behaviour and frequency of initiated hunts.
 They use three different ways of hunting, which includes "fast hunting", "slow hunting" and "sit and wait" hunt.
 They use these three hunting strategies to ambush or pursue their prey which mostly includes small mammals, insects and small birds.